 Keeping It Safe is a Glass Act!

-We are excited to welcome you back to the Museum!
-Advanced tickets are required and are now available for purchase.
-We are currently opening ticket availability on a rolling basis and dates currently extend into August.
+We are excited to welcome you to the Museum!
+Advanced admissions tickets are required and are now available for purchase through Labor Day (September 7).

 We have some new guidelines and measures in place to ensure your visit is safe and enjoyable, with the help of our Safety Guide, Penguin Pierre.
 Pierre has been working hard to keep an eye on our collection, and now he gets to use his PPE (Penguin Protective Experience) to help you enjoy a safe and fun day at the Museum.

 Your flippered friend Pierre will pop up throughout your visit, alerting you to changes since your last visit.